Frugal Four

-The Frugal Four is the nickname of an informal cooperation among like-minded fiscally conservative European countries, including Austria, Denmark, the Netherlands and Sweden.
+The Frugal Four was the nickname of an informal cooperation among like-minded fiscally conservative European countries, including Austria, Denmark, the Netherlands and Sweden.
 It partly evolved as a successor of the New Hanseatic League that was set up to make up for the loss of the like-minded United Kingdom in the European political arena after Brexit.
 However, it was never founded as a transnational organisation like similar cooperations of countries in the European Union with shared interests.

-Along with like-minded Germany, the Frugal Four advocate for EU budget rebates and tight fiscal policies in the eurozone governed by the Stability and Growth Pact, and generally advocate against a large distributive European budget and collective EU debt.
-They are, however, not Eurosceptic.
+Along with like-minded Germany, the Frugal Four advocated for EU budget rebates and tight fiscal policies in the eurozone governed by the Stability and Growth Pact, and generally advocated against a large distributive European budget and collective EU debt.
+They were, however, not Eurosceptic.

 The Frugal Four experienced widespread media coverage throughout the COVID-19 pandemic in Europe.

+On 3 June 2025, the alliance was disbanded with the departure of Denmark from the group to focus the nation's priorities on European defence.

 Position

 In an op-ed by Austria's former chancellor Sebastian Kurz published in the Financial Times, he described the goals of the Frugal Four as a focus on budget contribution to the EU remaining stable, namely at a maximum of 1 per cent of the EU's gross national income, as well as devoting at least 25 per cent of it to fighting climate change.
 Furthermore, the Frugal Four wish for spending conditions that are tied to supporting the effective implementation of EU-wide policy objectives and the upholding of the rule of law.
 These positions came as a response to those countries within the bloc that see a need for higher contributions to the EU's budget after Brexit.
 The Frugal Four also disagrees with the idea of Eurobonds, a tool for joint bonds within the eurozone, as well as taking mutualised debts within the EU.
 As a consequence, the group stands opposed to the idea of corona bonds as well.